|The B.R.A.T.S.: Lavana, Zadam, Duncan, Splock, Triply and Ryle.|

 |One of the newspaper strips.|

 The show’s popularity led to a wealth of merchandising and spin-off opportunities.
 A comic strip ran from September 9, 1951 to September 6, 1953 drawn by Ray Bailey and primarily written by Paul S. Newman.
-Grosset & Dunlap, for whom Greene worked as an editor, published a series of 8 juvenile novels written by the pseudonym Carey Rockwell (believed to have been Greene himself).
+Grosset & Dunlap, for whom Greene worked as an editor, published a series of 8 juvenile novels written by Carey Rockwell (believed to be the pseudonym of Greene himself).
 The books generally featured a lot of inconsistencies when compared to the television show, however Ley also served as scientific advisor for them.
 Saalfield Publishing Co. released a coloring book in 1952, and Wonder Books published a children’s book in 1953 called Tom Corbett’s Wonder Book of Space.
 From January 1 to June 26, 1952, a radio program aired adapting television episodes into a half-hour show twice a week with the cast reprising their roles.
 An album featuring several songs from the series was released by Golden Sound Records in 1951, as well as a recorded adventure in 1952 from Little Nipper Junior Records.

 |The cover to Dell's Tom Corbett #9.|

 Dell Comics began publishing comics based on the show in 1952.
 The first three adventures were featured in Dell’s tryout book for potential new series, 4-Color, in #’s 378, 400 & 421.
-Satisfied with audience reaction, Dell spun-off the series into its own title beginning with #4 and in an issue of March of Comics with issue #102.
+Satisfied with audience reaction, Dell spun-off the series into its own title beginning with #4 and in an issue of Boys and Girls’ March of Comics with issue #102.
 As the show tapered off, Dell cancelled the title with #11 in 1954.
 Prize Comics took up the license in 1955 and published three more issues.
 In 1990, Eternity Comics reprinted the Dell/Prize comics as The Original Tom Corbett, Space Cadet, along with two of their own 4-issue limited series in a manga style.
 The Dell/Prize books were reprinted again in 2017 by PS Artbooks as part of their Pre-Code Classics series.
 Bluewater Productions (now Tidalwave Productions) went on to publish a new 4-issue series in 2009.
 Bluewater also partnered with The Colonial Radio Theatre on the Air to produce a dramatic radio version of their series.

 |One of the View-Master slide images.|